-nths Ended e 30, Six Months Ended June 30, Research and development summary 2023 2022 2023 2022 Research and development expense \$ 33,543 \$ 31,456 \$ 71,487 \$ 63,966
+nths Ended e 30, Six Mont June Research and development summary 2024 2023 2024 2023 Research and development expense \$ 30,194 \$ 33,543 \$ 158,858 \$ 71,487

 We are unable to predict the duration and costs of the current or future clinical trials of our product candidates.
-The duration, costs, and timing of clinical trials and development of setmelanotide will depend on a variety of factors, including:
+The duration, costs, and timing of clinical trials and development of setmelanotide, RM-718, LB54640, and a potential therapeutic product candidate for congenital hyperinsulinism (CHI) will depend on a variety of factors, including:

-- the scope, rate of progress, and expense of our ongoing, as well as any additional, clinical trials and other research and development activities; - the rate of enrollment in clinical trials: - the safety and efficacy demonstrated by setmelanotide in future clinical trials; - changes in regulatory requirements;

-- · changes in clinical trial design; and - the timing and receipt of any regulatory approvals.
+- the scope, rate of progress, and expense of our ongoing, as well as any additional, clinical trials and other research and development activities; - the rate of enrollment in clinical trials; - the safety and efficacy demonstrated by setmelanotide and other product candidates in future clinical trials; - changes in regulatory requirements; - changes in clinical trial design; and - the timing and receipt of any regulatory approvals.